jgwill/nad.previz.blog/_posts/2019-11-10-x__raining__191109__03__rigging_take2-hiplc.md

 <!-- wp:heading -->

-## TRying to present the result and key houdini network elements in a Gallery forming a presentation that I want to evaluate the performance in term of: Is that enhancing the presentation?, does that make the viewing of description and title of each image in an appreciable manner? ...
+## Trying to present the result and key houdini network elements in a Gallery forming a presentation that I want to evaluate the performance in term of: Is that enhancing the presentation?, does that make the viewing of description and title of each image in an appreciable manner? ...

 <!-- /wp:heading -->